does sweat make your hair grow

 It's not that simple.

-While there's no denying that sweating helps open up your hair follicles, which theoretically could help with nutrient delivery and circulation, this doesn't necessarily mean that it directly causes hair growth.
+While there's no denying that sweating helps open up your hair follicles, which theoretically could help with nutrient delivery and circulation, this doesn't necessarily mean that sweating directly causes hair growth.
 Sweating is your scalp's way of flushing out toxins and oils, keeping your hair follicles nice and clean.
 However, does that equate to a luscious mane sprouting overnight?

 Not quite.
 There’s more to hair growth than just sweating it out.